ldbc/ldbc_spb_bm_1.0_deprecated/readme.md

   * Enable text indexing (if available)
   * Enable geo-spatial indexing (if available)

-* ***Actions*** are the essential tasks that the benchmark driver can perform e.g. Generate synthetic data, Validate operations or measure performance.
+* ***Benchmark Actions*** are the essential tasks that the benchmark driver can perform e.g. Generate synthetic data, Validate operations or measure performance.
-Actions are described here: https://github.com/ldbc/ldbc_spb_bm/wiki/Benchmark-Actions.
+Descriptions of the essential becnhmark actions can be found here: https://github.com/ldbc/ldbc_spb_bm/wiki/Benchmark-Actions.
 Each action consists of a set of operational phases (https://github.com/ldbc/ldbc_spb_bm/wiki/Operational-Phases) that are executed sequentially.

 * ***Configuration options:*** https://github.com/ldbc/ldbc_spb_bm/wiki/Configuration-Options